 The project delivered a 10‐day intensive learning program focused on implementing HIAs within the currently legislated EIA framework in Mongolia.
 Twenty-eight professionals from various parts of Mongolia (20), Tanzania (1), Canada (4), Korea (2) and Zambia (1) participated in the residential program.
 Participants represented diverse professions and work contexts, including government ministries, academia and non-governmental organizations.

 The Mongolia Health Impact Assessment Learning and Development Program was part of broader research initiative led by health researchers from Canadian and Mongolian universities and non-profits.

-This project also intersects with capacity-building initiatives currently underway as part of CIRDI’s IMAGinE Mongolia project, supporting good governance of emerging natural resource sectors in Mongolia and other LMICs.
+This project also intersects with capacity-building initiatives as part of CIRDI’s IMAGinE Mongolia project, supporting good governance of emerging natural resource sectors in Mongolia and other LMICs.

 The program’s curriculum was applicable immediately and over the long term because it focused on foundational concepts, skills and tools to build common ground and language.
 The program provided a place for participants and the project team to learn together, support each other, solve problems and ultimately, through face‐to-face learning activities, set the foundation for innovative ideas to integrate HIA in ways that have positive impacts on the public health of communities in mining regions.
 The program participants identified high value in the learning and activities throughout, and reported increased knowledge of HIA methods, processes and approaches and how to lead change.

-Health impact assessment research study released – In recognition of the opportunity provided in Environmental Impact Assessments (EIAs) to influence the extent to which health issues could be addressed in […]
+Health impact assessment research study released.
+In recognition of the opportunity provided in Environmental Impact Assessments (EIAs) to influence the extent to which health issues could be addressed in the […]

-June 23, 2015 – Rapid growth in Mongolia’s mining sector will bring many benefits but also will produce pressures on the environment, citizen health and public health systems.
-Mindful of […]
+June 23, 2015 Rapid growth in Mongolia’s mining sector will bring many benefits but also will produce pressures on the environment, citizen health and public health systems.
+Mindful of this, […]